amadeuspzs/rsna-rr-demo-diagrams/cormack-chest-ct.md

     SiemensAIRC --> |4b DICOM Resuls| Blackford

     %% If Blackford has a good viewer.
 Maybe we review one study in their viewer?
-    Blackford --> |5 Review Results| Blackford
+    Blackford --> |5 Review Results??| Blackford

-    Blackford --> |6 DICOM Resuls| QveraIE
+    Blackford --> |6a DICOM Results| QveraIE

-    QveraIE --> |7a DICOM Results| Paxera
+    Blackford --> |6b DICOM Results| Paxera
-    QveraIE --> |7b DICOM Results| Fovia
+    Blackford --> |6c DICOM Results| Fovia
+    Blackford --> |6d ORU Prioritization| Paxera
-    QveraIE --> |7c ORU Results| ACRAssess
+    Blackford --> |6e ORU Results| ACRAssess
-    QveraIE --> |7d FHIR Results| SmartReporting
+    Blackford --> |6f FHIR Results| SmartReporting

     %% Will we modify the results and broadcast the updated version?
+Opporunity for AIRA
-Opporunity for AIRAI Fovia --> |7 Review Results| Fovia
+    %% TODO: Check whether updated results are sent to Blackford or Qvera Fovia --> |7 Review Results| Fovia

+    %% Results combining to happen in Fovia
+    Fovia --> |8 Combine Results| Fovia

-    %% Combine results from both AI models into one report SmartReporting --> |8a ORU| Paxera
+    SmartReporting --> |8a ORU| Paxera
+    %% Can we do this over FHIR?!?
     SmartReporting --> |8b ORU| ACRAssess
 ```